Thailand, The Trip That Changed Everything

 No real idea what I was doing.

-And honestly, I think that’s part of why it changed me so much.
+Looking back, I think that's exactly why it changed me.

-Thailand completely shattered that version of travel for me.
+Thailand dismantled that version of travel almost immediately.

 The heat hit me first.